French

 In French, we communicate effectively here and now, drawing on the language’s cultural roots from then, and developing skills to engage globally next, fostering appreciation of different cultures.

-After the implementation of Kapow Primary French, pupils should leave school equipped with a range of language-learning skills to enable them to study French, or any other language, with confidence at Key Stage 3.
+Through engaging activities, students develop their listening, speaking, reading, and writing skills using songs, stories, and actions to enhance their understanding and appreciation of the French language and culture.
+Informal opportunities, such as greetings during registration or interactions with visitors, provide real-life contexts for conversational practice, further enriching their learning experience.
+After the implementation of Language Angels, pupils should leave school equipped with a range of language-learning skills to enable them to study French, or any other language, with confidence at Key Stage 3.